bahlolab/bioinfotools/fastqc.md

 ![Figure fastqc-old](img/fastqc/dup_levels_old.png?raw=true)

+As you can see above, the y-axis scale is a bit problematic.
+As David Andrews suggests in his 2011 blog post, this happens intentionally in order to save computational memory.
+So the number of sequences occurring exactly once is set to 100%, and all other values are relative to that number.
+This has several issues, which are mentioned in his post.

-This has changed in the latest v0.11.2 (from sample DYST2-3 WGS recalibrated BAM):
+The plot has changed in the latest v0.11.2 (from sample DYST2-3 WGS recalibrated BAM):

 ```
 >>Sequence Duplication Levels	pass